HakimElgabi/smartButler/README.md

 # smartButler
-An IoT project which simulates a smart Butler bringing items to a room.
+An IoT project which simulates a smart Butler bringing items to a room via voice commands.
 The different services are developed in a variety of coding languages such as C++, Python and NodeJS.

 This is a copy of a Group project private repository